 Pool A, MIT's primary investment pool, is currently invested primarily in equities and heavily weighted toward private equity, real estate, and marketable alternatives, with the goal of maximizing total return relative to appropriate risk.
 For many CRT donors, the opportunity to access assets commonly unavailable to the individual investor, such as venture capital and hedge funds, is especially appealing.

 The MIT endowment, including Pool A, is managed by the MIT Investment Management Company (MITIMCo), a division of MIT.
-Under MITIMCo’s disciplined management, the MIT endowment has grown to be the sixth-largest university endowment in the US (as of December 2015).
 The MIT Office of Gift Planning provides donors and trust beneficiaries with top-quality service for the lifetime of their trust, including delivery of payments and tax documentation.

 A CRUT invested alongside Pool A